mpizzicaroli/mpizzicaroli.github.io/_posts/2024-4-10-missfile.md

 ![]({{site.baseurl}}/images/wireshark.png)

-But while I was reading about file:// and WebDAVs interactions, I eventually realized I was starting at a tree in a forest.
+But while I was reading about file:// and WebDAVs interactions, I eventually realized I was staring at a tree in a forest.
 After all, file protocol interacts with the local system right?
 Let’s see if we can open Powershell.

 ![]({{site.baseurl}}/images/powershellemail.png)
 ![]({{site.baseurl}}/images/runpowershell.png)